Simple Distances for Trajectories via Landmarks: Distance Between Lines and Hyperplanes

 \paragraph*{Remark.} There are several other nicely defined variants of this distance.
 For a line $\ell$ we could define $\bar{v}_{Q_i}(\ell) = |v_{Q_i}(\ell)|$, as the \emph{unsigned} distance from $q_i \in Q$ to the line $\ell$.
-When the sign of the distance from $q_i$ to some bounded object (in place of $\ell$), this distance may be more natural.
-However, we are not able to show a constant VC-dimension for the metric balls associated with this distance.
+When we consider the distance from $q_i$ to some bounded object (e.g., a trajectory in place of $\ell$), this distance is more natural.
 We are able to show in Appendix \ref{sec:metric} that under similar mild restrictions on $Q$ that this is a metric; the condition requires $5$ points instead of $3$.
 However, we are not able to show constant-size VC-dimension for its metric balls (as we do for $\dQ$ in Section \ref{sec:VC}).
 There we also introduce another matrix Frobenius norm variant.